liaoherui/StrainScan/README.md

 Make sure these programs have been installed before using StrainScan.

 ## Install (Linux or ubuntu only)
-The first way to install StrainScan, is to use [bioconda](https://bioconda.github.io/).
+Option 1 - The first way to install StrainScan, is to use [bioconda](https://bioconda.github.io/).
 Once you have bioconda environment installed, install package strainscan:

 	conda install -c bioconda strainscan